 Which Artificial Sweetener is the Safest?

 Since their introduction as sugar substitutes in various food and drinks, artificial sweeteners like acesulfame K have been accepted as the ‘healthier’ option.
 Many sugar-free options exist today, helping us lead healthier lives.
-However, many don’t believe that they really are calorie-free – surely, something that can satisfy our sweet tooth must cause weight gain?
-Others question their safety, suggesting that ingesting chemicals such as aspartame and sucralose can cause cancer, amongst other have negative health effects.
-We look at what science has to say about the safety of artificial sweeteners.
+However, many don’t believe that they really are calorie-free and safe.
+Surely, something that can satisfy our sweet tooth must cause weight gain?
+Others question the safety of artificial sweeteners, suggesting that ingesting chemicals such as aspartame and sucralose can cause cancer and other negative health effects.
+Which is the safest?
+We look at what science has to say.

 Table of Contents

 Sugar and Obesity

 It took many years and studies to show that eating fatty foods didn’t make you fat.
 Rather, fat in our bodies is created by consuming excess calories.
 The amount of energy in food is measured in the number of calories, which is the amount of heat energy required to raise 1 gram of water by 1 degree Celsius.

 Fat is simply the long-term storage of energy, sort of an investment our bodies make for when we need the energy later on.
 If we don’t use the calories we consume, our body happily stores it as fat.
 Unfortunately, the lifestyle that many of us lead today involves consuming more calories than we actually burn.
 This means that a steady intake of excess calories equates to more and more fat, leading to weight gain and obesity.
 But where in our diet do these calories come from?

 One major source of calories was found to be table sugar (sucrose), copiously added by food companies to cheaply improve the taste of their products.
 Because sugar has such a high energy content, it was soon deduced that our excessive sugar intake in various forms was responsible for rising obesity rates.